 For many kiddos with sensory issues and autism, it can be extremely challenging to self-regulate their bodies.
 No matter how much they want to “behave,” their bodies are giving them different instructions.
 Imagine being asked to sit still while having an uncontrollable jolt of energy running through your body.
 This would be hard to manage as an adult, let alone as a child.

 A weighted vest is on my must have list of tools.
-As you’ll see though, weighted vests aren’t universal champions in the sensory world.
+They aren’t universal champions of the sensory world though.
 A lot of studies show that the jury is still out regarding the effectiveness of weighted vests.
 We’ll talk about this controversy and why I still believe that weighted vests are an option worth trying.
 Be sure to read through the end for my weighted vest recommendations.

 The Facts Behind Weighted Vests

 Before we dive into the science behind weighted vests, let’s look at the facts about their effectiveness.

 You may be thinking, “Um, you listed just as many negative facts about weighted vests as positive ones.
 Why are they so great?”
 Believe me, I could have gone on farther in both the positive and negative categories.
 But, you’ll get equally long lists about the positives and negatives of anything, whether it be the effectiveness of Vitamin D supplements or the merits of Seinfeld.